Rarest Comics-Condition Equals Value

 Hey aren’t there other grades too like Near Mint (9.4) or Very Good Minus (3.5)?

 Yes.
-I stuck to the basic grades.
-There are in-between grades like Good/Very Good (3.0) or Very Good Minus(3.5).
-The in-between grades are just well, in between.
-It is pretty easy to estimate the grade of your comics using the basic grades.
-A Good/Very Good is in between a good and a Very Good.
-The numbers help too.
-Once you get to 9.0, the scale goes by .2 instead of .5.
+We stuck to the basic grades.
+There are in-between grades such as Good/Very Good (3.0) or Very Good Minus(3.5).
+It is somewhat easy to estimate the grade of your comics using the basic grades.
+A Good/Very Good is in between a Good (2.0) and a Very Good (4.0).
+The numbers out of 10 help too.
+Note: Once you get to 9.0, the scale goes by .2 instead of .5, & .1 after 9.8.

 If you would like to sell your comics or contact us click here. $$$$$$$